Internal Links

 And, they'll expect the

-National Health Service to give them a heart by-pass operation !!!!
+surely as if I was mugged in the street!
 As for smokers and lung cancer....well....In 2006 my Dad and I

 looked after my Mum, every day, while she died from bowel cancer.
-The experience is scarred on my brain even 16 months later.
+The experience is scarred on my brain even years later.
 She didn't ever smoke, but got cancer anyway.
 Take it from me, you do not want the big C in your life.
 Her final months were horrendously grim.
 She

 was a kind, caring lady with a sunny disposition who brightened our lives.
 No-one deserves to die in terror and misery, least of all